spring-petclinic/spring-petclinic-graphql/readme.md

 # Spring PetClinic Sample Application using spring-graphql

-This PetClinic version uses [spring-graphql](https://github.com/spring-projects/spring-graphql) project, that is part of Spring Boot [since version 2.7](https://spring.io/blog/2022/05/19/spring-for-graphql-1-0-release).
+This PetClinic example uses [Spring for GraphQL](https://github.com/spring-projects/spring-graphql), that is part of Spring Boot [since version 2.7](https://spring.io/blog/2022/05/19/spring-for-graphql-1-0-release).

-This version uses **Spring Boot 3.2.x** with **Spring for GraphQL 1.2.x**.

 It implements a [GraphQL API](http://graphql.org/) for the PetClinic and provides an example Frontend for the API.

+Versions curretly used are **Spring Boot 3.2.x** with **Spring for GraphQL 1.2.x**.

 [![Java CI with Maven](https://github.com/spring-petclinic/spring-petclinic-graphql/actions/workflows/maven-build.yml/badge.svg)](https://github.com/spring-petclinic/spring-petclinic-graphql/actions/workflows/maven-build.yml)